**Please note: this course will not be available after January 7, 2019.**

 Conflict of Interest Disclosure Statement

-Dr. Schwartz is a member of the dentalcare.com Advisory Board.
+Dr. Schwartz was a member of the dentalcare.com Advisory Board.

 Disclaimer: Participants must always be aware of the hazards of using limited knowledge in integrating new techniques or procedures into their practice.
 Only sound evidence-based dentistry should be used in patient therapy.